schmupu/ioBroker.asterisk/docs/SIP_FRITZBOX.md

 If you are done with the configuration of "Asterisk Settings" you switch to the "SIP Settings" tab.
 Choose **sip** as Service.
 Now you have to enter following:

 1. IP/Hostname of SIP Server : your IP address of your Fritzbox (in our example 192.18.1.1)
-2. Username of SIP Server: insert your Benutzername on Anmeldedaten of your Fritbox Telefoniegerät (in our example 123456789)
+2. Username of SIP Server: insert your Benutzername on Anmeldedaten of your Fritzbox Telefoniegerät (in our example 123456789)
-3. Password of SIP Server: insert your Kennwort on Anmeldedaten of your Fritbox Telefoniegerät (in our example 123456789)
+3. Password of SIP Server: insert your Kennwort on Anmeldedaten of your Fritzbox Telefoniegerät

 ![Iobroker_fritzbox_sip](iobroker_fritzbox_sip.png)

 Leave the "SSH" tab empty if asterisk and iobroker runs on the same machine (server).
 If you want to use ssh look here: Configuration [ssh/scp ](docs/SSH.md) (ioBroker and asterisk runs on different server).

-### Automatic creating asterisk configruation files
+### Automatic creating asterisk configuration files

 Now you go on the "Asterisk Settings" tab and activate the checkbox "create asterisk config files (once)".
 Save and start the Asterisk instance. copy following files from your /tmp/ to the /etc/asterisk/ directory.
 Please take a look first which user rights the files have before copying in  /etc/asterisk .
 Maybe you have to adjust the user rights afterwards.